khachapuris/clic/MANUAL.md

     + The vector and expression separators can be a word, i.e. `expression_separator = "AND"` will make the word `AND` an expression separator.

-## Interactive input

-1. Run `python src/cli.py`
-2. Type in the expression / command and press Enter
-3. To exit type `exit` and press Enter

 ### Special character insertion